X icon white, transparent background.

 Address the four Cs

-In a 2010 report for SHRM, workplace relationships expert Dr. Talya Bauer laid out the four Cs that have shaped how organizations approach employee onboarding for the last decade.
+Workplace relationships expert and Cameron Professor of Management Talya N. Bauer (Ph.D, Purdue University) laid out the four Cs that have shaped how organizations approach employee onboarding for the last decade.
 According to Dr. Bauer, an effective onboarding process should have four fundamental components:

 • Compliance — This encompasses the administrative aspects of onboarding, including paperwork, policies, procedures, and ensuring new hires have their tech stack and equipment set up.